jacktan130802/COVID-Tracker/README.md

 # What is it about?
-This is a covid-19 tracker app that helps the user to visualise the everyday cases anywhere.
+This is a covid-19 tracker that helps the user to visualise the everyday cases anywhere.
 The data is being computed in such a way that the user can see and process the data very easily.